airbytehq/airbyte-platform/airbyte-webapp/STYLEGUIDE.md

 > The Airbyte team is currently restructuring how folders are organized in the codebase.
 This section describes the current folder structure and may be subject to change.

 * components - All React components except for page components.
 See section below for details
-* config - Config system
+* config - App-wide configuration
 * core - General modules used by the app
 * hooks - Shared hooks
 * locales - i18n files.